 In particular, CARB is in charge of developing and enforcing the rules of the Clean Miles Standard (CMS) and the Innovative Clean Transit (ICT) regulations in accordance with the statutes passed by the State Legislature.
-The CMS seeks to regulate the greenhouse gas emissions (GHG) emitted by the transportation network companies (TNCs), by establishing a baseline allowance for GHG emissions and setting gradual targets for emissions reductions that TNCs will be required to meet.
-The ICT governs the state’s transit agencies, requiring them to gradually transition to a 100 percent zero-emission bus (ZEB) fleet by 2040.
-To broaden the impact of these programs and create more flexible paths for compliance, both regulations include credit programs that provide alternative ways for TNCs and transit agencies to meet their respective targets under the legislation.
-The credit programs are designed to promote other environmentally-oriented mobility outcomes not directly targeted by the legislation, such as incentivizing investments that lead to more walking, biking, and other zero-emission mobility modes, as well as incentivizing “first-mile” and “last-mile” connections to mass transit.
+The CMS seeks to regulate the greenhouse gas emissions (GHG) emitted by TNCs by establishing a baseline allowance for GHG emissions and setting gradual targets for reductions that TNCs will be required to meet.
+The ICT governs the state’s transit providers, requiring them to gradually transition to a 100% zero-emission bus (ZEB) fleet by 2040.
+To broaden the impact of these programs and create more flexible paths for compliance, both regulations include credit programs that provide alternative ways for TNCs and transit providers to meet their respective targets under the legislation.
+The credit programs are designed to promote other environmentally oriented mobility outcomes not directly targeted by the legislation, such as incentivizing investments that lead to more walking, biking, and other zero-emission mobility modes, as well as incentivizing first/last mile connections to mass transit.

-In order to effectively develop and implement credit schemes for the CMS and ICT based on first-mile/last-mile connections, CARB must have information on such trips, and not rely on inaccurate estimation techniques.
+In order to effectively develop and implement credit schemes for the CMS and ICT based on first/last-mile connections, CARB must have information on such trips, rather than relying on inaccurate estimation techniques.

 1.4 Assumptions

-This Market Sounding will inform the approach of CARB and Cal-ITP for facilitating and measuring first-mile/last-mile connections to public transportation with TNCs and other shared mobility providers.
-We are seeking approaches that align with the initial prerequisites identified in Cal-ITP’s first Marking Sounding, which include:
+This Market Sounding will inform the approach of CARB and Cal-ITP for facilitating and measuring first/last-mile connections to public transportation with TNCs and other shared-mobility providers.
+We are seeking approaches that align with the initial prerequisites identified in Cal-ITP’s first Marking Sounding, which include the following:

-Leveraging global standards;
+Leveraging global standards

-Improving equity and accessibility;
+Improving transportation equity and accessibility

-Promoting a state-wide integrated system;
+Promoting a statewide integrated system

-Demonstrating scalability; and
+Demonstrating scalability

-Serving all customer groups and transit agencies, large and small:
+Serving all customer groups and transit providers, both large and small:

-Given the scale of the current challenges facing transit, especially the small and rural transit agencies providing essential services to communities across the state, solutions must not require significant capital outlays from transit agencies, complex procurements, or burdensome reporting requirements.
+Given the scale of the current challenges facing transit, especially the small and rural transit providers offering essential services to communities across the state, solutions must not require significant capital outlays , complex procurements, or burdensome reporting requirements for providers.

-Through initial research and analysis, Cal-ITP and CARB have developed early assumptions and hypotheses about the components needed for facilitating and measuring first-mile/last-mile linked transit trips across the State of California.
-This Market Sounding process is an important opportunity to test the validity of these ideas with industry stakeholders, and the results will be used to refine and adjust our approach in moving forward.
-The key assumptions and capabilities are the following:
+Through initial research and analysis, Cal-ITP and CARB have developed early assumptions and hypotheses about the components needed for facilitating and measuring first/last-mile linked transit trips across the State of California.
+This Market Sounding process is an important opportunity to test the validity of these ideas with industry stakeholders, and the results will be used to refine and adjust our approach moving forward.
+The key assumptions and capabilities include the following:

-Accurate Information
+Accurate information

-The CMS and ICT programs require transit agencies, zero emission mobility providers and TNCs to report accurate data so that applicable credits can be determined reliably.
-The CMS prescribes that TNCs are eligible for credits if they can report on individual journeys that link trips to transit including a TNC ride whereas under the ICT, transit agencies wishing to use the zero-emission mobility option need to track and record the passenger miles travelled (PMT) on zero-emission mobility services operated by the transit agency or its contractors.
+The CMS and ICT programs require transit agencies, zero-emission mobility providers, and TNCs to report accurate data so that applicable credits can be determined reliably.
+The CMS prescribes that TNCs are eligible for credits if they can report on individual journeys that link trips to transit, including a TNC ride, while the ICT requires that transit agencies wishing to use the zero-emission mobility option track and record the passenger miles traveled (PMT) on zero-emission mobility services operated by the transit provider or its contractors.

-The “account level” is where the necessary data would exist to make determinations of linked trips and PMT on the back end without active engagement and reporting from riders and transit agencies.
+The “account level” is where the necessary data would exist to make determinations of linked trips and PMT on the back end without active engagement and reporting from riders and transit providers.

-Integrated Payment
+Integrated payments

-Widespread transition by transit agencies onto the global EMV standard will unlock new opportunities to introduce account-based features to transit riders.
+Widespread transition by transit providers onto the global EMV standard will unlock new opportunities to introduce account-based features to transit riders.

-Cal-ITP is establishing a procurement mechanism for transit agencies to procure components necessary to enable EMV contactless payment acceptance through State leveraged procurement agreements.
+Cal-ITP is establishing a procurement mechanism for transit providers to secure the components necessary to enable EMV contactless payment acceptance through state-leveraged procurement agreements.